Our Leaders and Structure

 We are a self-governing and self-supporting congregation.
 Unitarian Universalism practices a form of church governance called "congregationalism" or "congregational polity."
 Each local congregation within Unitarian Universalism in the U.S. is independent, self-funded, and governed by its own members.
 We don't have a hierarchy of bishops (episcopal polity) or an assembly of congregational representatives that exercise authority over individual congregations (presbyterian polity).
 We are a member congregation of our Unitarian Universalist Association (UUA), which equips congregations for health and vitality, supports and trains lay and professional leaders, and advances Unitarian Universalist values in the world.

-First Church is governed by an elected Standing Committee (our Board), by meetings of the whole congregation, and church bylaws.
+First Church in JP, UU is governed by an elected Standing Committee (our Board), by meetings of the whole congregation, and church bylaws.
 The Minister is hired and called by a vote of the congregation; other staff are hired by the Standing Committee and the Minister.
 The Standing Committee establishes other committees of the church.
 We also have a Trust that maintains our church endowment.

 The Standing Committee

 The Standing Committee is a group of 7 elected church members whose role is to act as the governing body of the church.
 Members serve a 3 year term with a maximum of 2 terms.
 The committee also includes the Clerk and the Treasurer as ex officio voting members, and the Minister, a non-voting member.

 Joy Falk, Co-Chair